sahiltawari/ApexaiQ/README.md

 # Project Documentation

-This branch contains all documentation related to the project.
+This branch contains all documentation related to the research.

 ## 📂 Contents
 - **Project Overview** – General information about the project.